Jihyeon-Je/Jihyeon-Je.github.io/_pages/about.md

 I am a proud alumni of <a href="https://education.wolfram.com/summer-school/alumni/2018/"><b>Wolfram Summer School</b></a>.
 <br><br>
 In my free time, I like to read, run, explore good restaurants, and rewatch Gilmore Girls.
 I also love playing video games (I like to think it's part of my research).

+Please reach out to me if you are interested in collaborating or just want to chat!